All Episodes

 dan friesen

-You know, you write as if it's real at the lead and the beginning, because it's kind of fun.
+You know, you write as if it's real at the lead and the beginning because it's kind of fun.

 jordan holmes

-Most of your readers will know already from the word go that bombs were not actually going off in their own town.
+And also with the conception that most of your readers will know already from the word go that bombs were not actually going off in their own town.

 dan friesen